eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 The discovery profile allows discovering *Agents* in the network by UDP.
 The reachable *Agents* will respond to the discovery call sending information about them, as their IP and port.
 There are two modes: multicast and unicast.
-The discovery phase can be performed before the `uxr_create_session` call in order to determine the *Agent* to connect with.
+The discovery phase can be performed before the `uxr_create_session` call to determine the *Agent* to connect with.
 These functions are enabled when ``PROFILE_DISCOVERY`` is selected in the ``client.config`` file.
 The declaration of these functions can be found in ``uxr/client/profile/discovery/discovery.h``.